-Yext, Inc. ("Yext" or the "Company"), a search experience cloud company, puts businesses in control of their facts online by delivering brand-verified answers.
-Our platform lets businesses structure the facts about their brands in a database called a Knowledge Graph.
-Our platform is built to leverage the structured data stored in the Knowledge Graph to power direct answers on a business's own website, as well as across approximately 175 service and application providers, which we refer to as our Knowledge Network, and includes Amazon Alexa, Apple Maps, Bing, Cortana, Facebook, Google, Google Assistant, Google Maps, Siri and Yelp.
+Yext, Inc. ("Yext" or the "Company") organizes a business's facts so it can provide official answers to consumer questions starting with the business's own website and then extending across search engines and voice assistants.
+Our platform lets businesses structure the facts about their brands in a database called the Knowledge Graph.
+Our platform is built to leverage the structured data stored in the Knowledge Graph to deliver a modern search experience on a business's or organization's own website, as well as across approximately 200 service and application providers, which we refer to as our Knowledge Network, and includes Amazon Alexa, Apple Maps, Bing, Cortana, Facebook, Google, Google Assistant, Google Maps, Siri and Yelp.
+Our platform powers all of our key features, including Listings, Pages, and Answers, along with its other features and capabilities.
 We believe a business is the ultimate authority on its own facts, and it is our mission to put that business in control of it, everywhere.